Non-government organisations (NGOs)

 They are intended to promote transparency and provide confidence that resources sent, or services provided, overseas reach legitimate beneficiaries and are used for legitimate charitable purposes.
 The ECS also seek to protect vulnerable people overseas.
 All registered charities that operate overseas, including those classified as Basic Religious Charities, must comply with the new ECS.

 - How charities control their funds, goods and other resources overseas

 - The need for an annual review of overseas activities and record-keeping

 - Measures aimed at protecting vulnerable individuals.

 All Australian charities operating overseas on development activities must comply, regardless of the size and scope of the overseas aid activity.

-The External Conduct Standards apply, in addition to the existing ACNC Governance Standards.
+The ECS apply, in addition to the existing ACNC Governance Standards.